Java

 This integration includes:

-• Downloading the OpenTelemetry Java agent to your application host
+- Downloading the OpenTelemetry Java agent to your application host

-• Installing the OpenTelemetry collector with Logz.io exporter
+- Installing the OpenTelemetry collector with Logz.io exporter

-• Establishing communication between the agent and collector
+- Establishing communication between the agent and collector

-• A Java application without instrumentation
+- A Java application without instrumentation.

-• An active account with Logz.io
+- An active Logz.io account.

-• A name defined for your tracing service.
+available on your host system. - A name defined for your tracing service.
 You will need it to identify the traces in Logz.io.

 This integration uses OpenTelemetry Collector Contrib, not the OpenTelemetry Collector Core.

-Download Java agent
+1. Download Java agent

-Download and configure OpenTelemetry collector
+2. Download and configure OpenTelemetry collector

 receivers: